Free Trial

 #2.
 Act on Local SEO Buying Intent

 One of the most powerful ways is to analyze what actions your customers take when they view a particular location in Google.
-And then, improve any areas of your local visibility that correspond with those actions.
+Then, improve any areas of your local visibility that correspond with those actions.

-Platforms like LocalClarity allow you to analyze and correlate results from multiple locations on the fly.
-LocalClarity provides insights on an aggregate level so you can drive your local strategy for these insights.
+Platforms like LocalClarity allow you to analyze and correlate results from multiple locations on the fly, providing insights on an aggregate level.

-When you analyze and correlate reviews from multiple areas, you could discover issues customers face in selected locations, but not nationally.
+When you analyze and correlate reviews from multiple areas, you may also discover issues customers face in select locations, but not nationally.

 For example, here is a review for a hotel chain: